davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ## Formatting

-Vim has a built-in reformatter for whitespace.
+Vim has a built-in re-formatter for whitespace.
 Visually select some text and use the `=` key to re-indent all of it.

 For minified JS, there's a vim plugin, [vim-jsbeautify], that can run your code